anttiviljami/wp-safe-updates/readme.md

 ## Configuration

+First copy the `db.php` file from this plugin to your `wp-content` directory.

-Paste these lines to your `wp-config.php`.
+Then just paste these lines to your `wp-config.php`.
 ```php
 /**
  * WordPress Safe Updates required configuration